40 Extremely Achievable Things To Do In London

 Guys.
 Come on.

 We’re in this beautiful, weird, stupid, expensive, ugly, graffitied, Victorian-terraced, high rise, opulent, ornate, Georgian, glass-fronted, gilded, domed, Roman-walled city.
+There’s a lot more to do here that doesn’t involve the going to the bloody London Dungeons.

 1. Park yourself and your mates in Granary Square